kadaster-labs/sensrnet-home/docs/KeyConcepts.md

 ## Decentralization

 Wikipedia has a general description of [decentralization](https://en.wikipedia.org/wiki/Decentralization).
-This might be to general although it can be recognized in the world of today that we're living in a connected world which becomes digital more and more.
+This might be too general although it can be recognized in the world of today that we're living in a connected world which becomes digital more and more.
 For SensRNet this is taken as a fact.

 SensRNet is by definition a collaboration with multiple local and central governmental departments and institutes.